-I have practised and partially studied Mahayana and Theravada Buddhism, Gestalt, Rebirthing, conventional psychotherapy.
-I also have a diploma in Postural Integration® (a bodywork modality by Jack Painter), and I have a clear interest in alternative ways to heal body and mind and plenty of experience with fasting as a promoter of health.
+I have practised and partially studied Mahayana and Theravada Buddhism, Gestalt, Rebirthing, and conventional psychotherapy.
+I also have a diploma in Postural Integration® (a bodywork modality by Jack Painter), and I have a clear interest in alternative ways to heal the body and mind and plenty of experience with fasting as a promoter of health.

 Practice and certification

 I first tried yoga at the age of 21 in a Tibetan monastery without any consistent follow-up.
-It was later, at the age of 36, when trying to improve my meditative sitting-practice I started my yoga practice, and bit by bit, by looking to improve my seated postures, gradually my asana-practice took over.
+It was later, at the age of 36, when trying to improve my meditative sitting practice I started my yoga practice, and bit by bit, by looking to improve my seated postures, gradually my asana practice took over.
 Everything then came as a natural process for me, getting an internal insight through physical action was ‘my’ most appropriate practice.

 To this day (2020); I practice 2:30 hours, six days a week – and continue to update myself regularly in the Iyengar yoga method in Denmark and abroad.